camunda-community-hub/zeebe-client-csharp-accelerator/README.md

 app.Run();
 ```

+The alternative `DeployAndContinueWith(...)` method offers the ability to register callbacks that are executed after successful deployment.

 ### Zeebe Workers

 A Zeebe Worker is an implementation of `IZeebeWorker`, `IAsyncZeebeWorker`, `IZeebeWorkerWithResult` or `IAsyncZeebeWorkerWithResult`.
 Zeebe Workers are automatically added to the DI container, therefore you can use dependency injection inside.
 The default worker configuration can be overwritten with `AbstractWorkerAttribute` implementations, see [attributes] for more information.